-- Long Term Care Asset Discovery Investigations (LTC ADI): unit is responsible for ensuring that Long Term Care (LTC) residents requesting coverage for LTC services are eligible and in compliance with federal and state regulations before they receive state assistance.
+Long Term Care Asset Discovery Investigations (LTC-ADI): Is responsible for ensuring that Long Term Care (LTC) residents requesting coverage for LTC services are eligible and in compliance with Federal and State regulations before they receive state assistance.
 The goal of the unit is to ensure that individuals applying for LTC services do not have excess resources or unallowable transfers of the resources which would allow them to pay for their own nursing home care.
-By preventing improper conduct related to eligibility, the LTC-Asset Discovery Investigations Unit ensures program funds go to qualified applicants who have no other means to pay for their own care. - Applications are referred to the OIG from the DHS Family community Resource Centers (FCRCs) as a result of meeting specific criteria.
-LTC-ADI Analysts complete reviews of financial records and applicant information up to five years from the date of the application for benefits.
+By preventing improper conduct related to eligibility, the LTC-ADI ensures program funds go to qualified applicants who have no other means to pay for their own care.

+Applications are referred to the OIG from the DHS Family Community Resource Centers (FCRCs) as a result of meeting specific criteria.
+LTC-ADI analysts complete reviews of financial records and applicant information up to five years from the date of the application for benefits.
 Directives are made and provided back to the FCRC's to allow DHS to send out notices advising the applicants of their eligibility for the program.
-In Fiscal Year 2019, the LTC-ADI program identified a cost savings of \$87,396,673.25 and cost avoidance of \$48,990,425.40 for a total savings of \$136,387,098.65. - Peer Reviews of Providers for Quality of Care: The Peer Review Unit conducts quality of care reviews and monitors utilization of services rendered to Medicaid recipients from records submitted by a provider/applicant.
-Quality of care concerns are summarized in the categories of risk of harm, medically unnecessary care or care in excess of needs, and grossly inferior quality of care.
+In Fiscal Year 2020, the LTC-ADI program identified a cost savings of \$65,494,967.23 and cost avoidance of \$59,923,185.91 for a total savings of \$125,418,153.14.

+Peer Reviews of Providers for Quality of Care: The Peer Review Unit (PRU) conducts quality of care reviews and monitors service utilization rendered to Medicaid recipients by reviewing records submitted by a provider/applicant.
+Quality of care concerns are summarized into three categories: risk of harm, medically unnecessary care, (or care in excess of needs) and grossly inferior quality of care.
 Risk of harm is identified when there is a risk to the patient that outweighs the potential benefit of the service.
-Medically unnecessary care or care in excess of needs is identified when the care provided to the patient is not medically necessary and/or in excess of the patient's needs.
+Medically unnecessary care is identified when the care provided to the patient is not medically necessary and/or in excess of the patient's needs.
 Grossly inferior quality of care is identified when "flagrantly bad care" is provided to a patient.
-Peer Review conducts reviews of physicians, dentists, podiatrists, audiologists, chiropractors, nurse practitioners, and optometrists.
-Peer review cases can originate from hotline/complaints; referral from the Provider Analysis Unit, Recipient Restriction Unit, Audit Unit or other agencies such as the Illinois Department of Financial Professional Regulation, State Police, or Public Health.
+The PRU nursing staff and physicians conduct reviews of physicians, dentists, podiatrists, audiologists, chiropractors, nurse practitioners, and optometrists.
+PRU cases can originate from hotline complaints; referral from the Provider Analysis Unit, Recipient Restriction Unit, Audit Unit or external agencies such as the Illinois Department of Financial Professional Regulation, State Police, Public Health or Managed Care Organizations.